machi918/mediamonksTestMobile/README.md

 The Album Page shows all the photos of a certain Album.
 The name of the album is being shown at the Header.

 The Photo Page shows a selected photo.
 Header disappears after a second for a better photo visualization.
-Same actions is being triggered if you touch anywhere on the screen.
+The same action triggers if you touch anywhere on the screen.

 `Dark Mode is here!!!`
 Implemented auto dark mode.
 The App gets the user's phone theme and changes upon the configuration.
 Every time the user's UI Theme changes, the app